 Finally, we can state that we could develop a meaningful reduced model for describing the main features of subvisible cirrus clouds.
-Former investigations using box-models indicated that there

-- 695 might be different regimes in the behaviour of the clouds for longer simulation times.
+Former investigations using box models indicated that there might be different regimes in the behaviour of the clouds for longer simulation times.
 For instance, in studies by Kay et al. (2006) and Spichtinger and Cziczo (2010) oscillatory behaviours as well as asymptotic stability could be seen.
-However, only a detailed mathematical analysis could show that there is a bifurcation in the long-term behaviour and that it depends mostly on environmental parameters as updraught velocity and temperature.
-This analysis was only possible since we developed a reduced model, which is also anough to complex models but is also simple anough for mathematical - reduced model, which is close enough to complex models but is also simple enough for mathematical analysis.
+However, only a detailed mathematical analysis could show that there is a bifurcation in the long-term behaviour and that it depends mostly on environmental parameters such as updraught velocity and temperature.
+This analysis was only possible since we developed a reduced model, which is close enough to complex models but is also simple enough for mathematical analysis.

 The observed Hopf bifurcation as a transition between two different states shows that clouds might exhibit inherent structures, which are crucially determined by the microphysical cloud processes themselves in addition to environmental conditions.
 Similar structure formation was already seen in analytical cloud models for liquid and mixed-phase clouds as developed by Wacker (1992, 1995, 2006) or Hauf (1993).
 Investigation and analysis of the microphysical processes in terms of sets of ordinary differential equations are a first but urgently necessary step in order to investigate structure formation inside clouds.
-Once we understand the possible structures in clouds as determined by microphysics, we can continue to further investigate structure formation as driven by spatial diffu-

-710 sion processes, mixing and others, leading to spatial structures of clouds.
+Once we understand the possible structures in clouds as determined by microphysics, we can continue to further investigate structure formation as driven by spatial diffusion processes, mixing and others, leading to spatial structures of clouds.
 A first possible approach might be to investigate equations with additional spatial diffusion terms regarding possible Turing instabilities (Turing, 1952).
 However, further research is necessary in order to investigate structure formation of ice clouds.